Over the years my job has fluctuated between periods of slowness and boredom and periods of mass hysteria and weekend-marathon testing calls.

-It’s up to you whether you continue to live with your head buried in your phone or LED 50” TV.
-Blue zone folks spend their time connecting with their friends and family in real-time.
+It’s up to you whether you continue to live with your head buried in your phone or an LED 50” TV.
+Blue zone folks spend their time connecting with their friends and family in real time.

-Instead of the traditional retirement of golf and boredom, we can aspire to help raise our grandchildren, learning, volunteering in the community, remodeling, gardening, hiking, and more.
+Instead of the traditional retirement of golf and boredom, we can aspire to help raise our grandchildren, learn, volunteer in the community, remodel, garden, hike, and more.

-We need to slow down and take stock in what matters most.
-It’s not net worth, super saver deals, and side hustles.
+We need to slow down and take stock of what matters most.
+It’s not net worth, super-saver deals, and side hustles.
 It’s the family, community, and getting back to basics.
 If living to 100 years old with good health is the reward, sign me up!

 There have been times when I’d find myself the last one to leave the office at 8 PM.
 The comical part about that is the lights get turned off at 7 PM.
 I had to stay on that “war room call” though.
 Blue Zones have no war rooms.
 (And either software or conventional war, for that matter…)

 Freedom to pursue our passions is one thing, it’s another to figure out what our passions are and land a job working in that particular field.
 I’d argue most of us have to simply make peace with the fields we find ourselves in, and shape them to serve our needs.

 Do you have a charitable cause you’d like to pursue with vigor, given the time?
 Is there an invention waiting to be refined in your garage?
 You could opt for early retirement from the cubicle to pursue these things, given financial independence.
 But that’s a ticket available only to a select few.

 One thing I can guarantee, is the Blue Zones denizens aren’t living their best lives by jet-setting travel, sipping Pina Coladas on white-sand beaches.

 Sign up to have new posts and special updates sent directly to your inbox.